 - 75 Percent Initiative: Current initiatives, activities and workshops related to anaerobic digestion and organics are described within the focus areas for the statewide strategy called for by AB 341.

-Program Environmental Impact Report (EIR) for Anaerobic Digestion Facilities
+Program Environmental Impact Report (EIR) and Related Documents for Anaerobic Digestion Facilities

 To assist in the siting and permitting of AD facilities in California, CalRecycle sponsored the development of a Program EIR to assess the environmental effects of anaerobic digestion facilities in California.
 The Program EIR also provides background on technologies, potential impacts, and mitigation measures.
 If you require assistance in obtaining access to these documents, call the Public Affairs Office at (916) 341-6300 or Ken Decio at (916) 341-6313.

-- Final Program EIR (PDF, 8.3 MB).
+- Final Program EIR.
 The Final Program EIR was certified on June 22, 2011 after a June 21 public meeting.
-Documents related to certification of the Final Program EIR include:

 - Draft Program EIR was available for public comment through April 4, 2011.
 Comments were also accepted at the CalRecycle Monthly Public Meeting on March 15, 2011 in Sacramento and at a special public meeting for Southern California jurisdictions on March 30, 2011 in Lakewood.